Levell Sanders

-Levell Leonard Sanders (born December 9, 1975) is an American professional basketball coach and former professional basketball player.
-He is currently the head coach for the Binghamton Bearcats men's basketball team for the 2022–23 season.
+Levell Leonard Sanders (born December 14, 1975) is an American professional basketball coach and former professional basketball player.
+He is currently the head coach for the Binghamton Bearcats men's basketball team.

 Playing career

 A Brooklyn, New York, native, Sanders attended Jamaica High School in Queens, New York, before attending Seton Hall University from 1994 to 1998.
 After 113 career games played, he posted career game averages of 12.4 points, 3.7 rebounds, 2.5 assists and 1.8 steals.
 He earned Second team All-BIG East honors as a senior.

 Following graduation, he got his first experience as a professional basketball player in the USBL, playing for the New Hampshire Thunder Loons.
 "I played one game in the USBL and that was in May after my senior season.
 I left for Europe in August", he said in an interview in April 2009.

 Sanders, a 6’3’’ guard, moved to the Czech Republic where he would spend most of his playing career.
 From 1998 to 2000, he was a member of the Mlekarna Kunin club.
 In the 2000-01 campaign, he had stints with Ubizen Echo Hasselt of Belgium and Unia Tarnow of Poland.
 Afterwards, he went back to the Czech Republic.
 In 2002-03, he played for BK SCP Usti nad Labem, followed by a four-year stint at BK Decin.
 From 2007 to 2009, Sanders wore BK Pardubice colors and played for Mlekarna Miltra Novy Jicin in 2009-10.
 He returned to BK Decin, where he spent another three years, before rounding out his playing career with BK Pardubice in the 2013-14 season.

 Sanders earned numerous honors in his playing days, including Eurobasket.com All-Czech Republic League Guard of the Year in 2007 as well as Eurobasket.com All-Czech Republic League First Team recognition in both 2006 and 2007.